aws-samples/aws-health-events-insight/README.md

 # Troubleshooting Steps:

+***SYNTAX_ERROR: line 41:15: UNNEST on other than the right side of CROSS JOIN is not supported***

+This implies that you are using Amazon Athena V2.
+Please upgrade worker to Amazon Athena V3.
+Amazon Athena V2 is on deprecated path.

 ***Template format error: Unrecognized resource types: [AWS::QuickSight::RefreshSchedule]***

 `AWS::QuickSight::RefreshSchedule` doesn't exist in certain regions such as us-west-1, ca-central-1 etc. You can comment out `AWSHealthEventQSDataSetRefresh` section in ![AWSHealthEventQSDataSet.yaml](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/AWSHealthModule/cfnTemplates/QSDataSetHealthEvent.yaml) and setup refresh schedule from QuickSight console.